Playskool: Products

-Playskool produces many lines of educational toys and games for children.
-Playskool's signature brands and toys include Mr. Potato Head, Tonka, Alphie, Weebles, Elefun, Sesame Street toys, and Gloworm.
+Playskool produced many lines of educational toys and games for children.
+Playskool's signature brands and toys include Mr. Potato Head, Tonka, Alphie, Weebles, Play-Doh, Sesame Street toys, and Gloworm.

 Playskool creates products for newborn to preschool-aged children; products like the Kick Start Gym, Step Start Walk 'n Ride, and the Tummy Time line are aimed at developing the motor skills of babies.
 Several toys, like Playskool's Pipeworks, Go Go Gears, and Busy Basics lines, were created to allow children to express creativity.
 Playskool also produces several dolls and action figures, including Dolly Surprise and Kota the Triceratops.

 During the 1970s, Playskool also released a toy series named "Familiar Places" which included several toy buildings along with vehicles and toy people, including a McDonald's restaurant, Holiday Inn hotel and Texaco gas station.

-Playskool has released toys based on Television Programmes aimed at young children like Sesame Street, Top Wing, In the Night Garden..., Boohbah, Bob the Builder and Rubbadubbers.
+Playskool released toys based on Television Programmes aimed at young children like Sesame Street, Top Wing, In the Night Garden..., Boohbah, Bob the Builder, and Rubbadubbers.

 Playskool heroes toys feature characters from various properties in a scale more suited for younger children.
-These figures are similar to Imaginext.
+These figures are similar to Fisher-Price's Imaginext.